DehuaSong/PUF_fingerprint_database/README.md

 (6) Sensors

 # Database
 This database contains 40000 images of 1000 fingers from 100 identities.
 Each finger contains 40 impressions (20 samples are captured by PU-JY 203U and 20 samples are captured by PU-JY 500U).
 The image size is 640x640 and the resolution is 500 dpi.
 Now, part of images in PUF database can be downloaded.
-Soon, We will further open the whole fingerprint database.
+Soon, we will further open the whole fingerprint database.

 # Acknowledgement
 Thanks to Founder Interntional Co., Ltd who has sponsored us to collect fingerprint data at Peking University.